 Set out below is a summary of the condition of the property which is provided for reference only.
-You should refer to the comments above for detailed information
+You should refer to the previous comments for detailed information.

 Structural movement 1

-Dampness, rot and infestation 2
+Dampness, rot and infestation 1

 Chimney stacks 2

-Roofing including roof space 1
+Roofing including roof space 2

-Rainwater fittings 1
+Rainwater fittings 2

-Main walls 1
+Main walls 2

 Windows, external doors and joinery 1

 External decorations 1

-Conservatories / porches
+Conservatories/porches N/A

-Communal areas
+Communal areas N/A

-Garages and permanent outbuildings
+Garages and permanent outbuildings N/A

 Outside areas and boundaries 2

 Ceilings 1

 Internal walls 1

 Floors including sub-floors 1

 Internal joinery and kitchen fittings 1

-Chimney breasts and fireplaces 1
+Chimney breasts and fireplaces N/A

 Internal decorations 1

-Cellars
+Cellars N/A

 Electricity 2

 Gas 1

 Water, plumbing and bathroom fittings 1

 Heating and hot water 1

 Drainage 1